Medical Lab Technology

 During the preparatory First-Year, the typical MLT student takes general education courses and specialized medical laboratory courses designed to provide a solid base for the Second-Year of on-the-job training.

 Students spend the Second-Year in medical laboratory facilities that have agreed to be training centers, while simultaneously taking theoretical supporting courses.
-Travel to distant training facilities may be required, and work on a variety of shifts may be necessary; therefore, the use of an automobile is required.
+Travel to distant training facilities may be required, and work on a variety of shifts may be necessary; therefore, reliable transportation is required.